 If you’ve ever run a marketing campaign and looked at the reports in Google Analytics (or any other analytics platform), you’ve probably seen traffic broken down by “source.”
-That’s thanks to the utm_source
+That’s thanks to the utm_source parameter.

 But what exactly does it do, and why should you care?